 For your Raspberry Pi to work as a web server, we need to install the Apache web server, PHP for server-side scripting and MySql for databases.

-To install Apache and PHP, you need to run these commands to start the installation.
-With the release of Stretch, Debian has removed the obsolete PHP5 package so we must use the newer PHP 7.
+To install Apache and PHP, you must run these commands to start the installation.
+With the release of Stretch, Debian has removed the obsolete PHP5 package, so we must use the newer PHP 7.

 sudo apt-get install apache2 php7.0 php7.0-gd libapache2-mod-php7.0 php7.0-curl